 The City may take RHNA credit for units built after the start of the planning period, which was June 30, 2022 for the 6th cycle Housing Element.
-The city relied on funding subsidies to credit units towards very low-, and low-income categories.
-Table 5-1A shows the units currently under construction.
+The city relied on funding subsidies to credit units towards very low-, and low-, and moderate-income categories.
+Table 5-2 shows the units currently under construction.

-TABLE 5-1A REGIONAL HOUSING NEEDS ALLOCATION, 2023-2031
+Table 5-2 REGIONAL HOUSING NEEDS ALLOCATION, 2023-2031